 If you scored lowly on group A you will likely score lowly on other groups too.
 Don’t worry about those other groups yet.
-Focus your attention on creating inner calmness.
+Focus on creating inner calm.
 Once you are relaxed you will be able to focus more, allowing you to move on to more advanced meditation techniques.

 If you scored less than 10 on group B:

 Part of how to become enlightened is to cultivate a high level of compassion.